robinhood0107/RPG-Maker-Live-Translator-llama.cpp-ver/README.md

 ## Instructions (Installer):
 1. Download all files and copy `live-translator-installer/` to the game's folder (where Game.exe resides).
 2. Right-click `live-translator-installer/installer.ps1` → `Run with PowerShell`.
 If blocked, open up powershell console as administrator and run `Set-ExecutionPolicy Bypass -Scope LocalMachine`.
 If you're confused, ask ChatGPT.
+3. Go to `js/plugins/` or `www/js/plugins` to edit `live-translator-installer/translator.json`.
+For DeepL, set `"provider": "deepl"`, configure `settings.deepl.language`, and paste your API key into `settings.deepl.apiKey`.
+To use a OpenAI compatible API (like LM Studio), set `"provider": "local"` and modify the prompt.
+The files in the `installer` folder are not active!

 ## Instructions (Manual):
 1. Copy `live-translator-installer/live-translator-loader.js` to the `js/plugins/` folder and add an entry to `plugins.js`.
 2. Copy `live-translator-installer` to the `js/plugins/` folder.
 3. Inspect `package.json` and make sure `name` field is not empty.
 4. Go to `js/plugins/` or `www/js/plugins` to edit `live-translator-installer/translator.json`.
 For DeepL, set `"provider": "deepl"`, configure `settings.deepl.language`, and paste your API key into `settings.deepl.apiKey`.
-To use a OpenAI compatible API (like LM Studio), set `"provider": "local"` and set your language.
+To use a OpenAI compatible API (like LM Studio), set `"provider": "local"` and modify the prompt.
 The files in the `installer` folder are not active!

 ## Dev Environment and Troubleshooting (Recommended):
 1. Install `nwjs debugger for VSCode` plugin - https://marketplace.visualstudio.com/items?itemName=ruakr.vsc-nwjs